-[To be filled-in by the PhD Scholar]
+[To be fil lled-in by the PhD Scholar]

 Name of the Scholar: Register No. :

 Department: Date of joining:

 Name of Research Guide(s):

 Research Area:

-Signature of the Scholar, with
+Signature of the Scholar, with Date: Panel Proposed by the Research Guide]

-Panel Proposed by the Research Guide]
+ent Department of the PhD Scholar

-Panel for RPAC from the pare ent Department of the PhD Scholar
+the First the Control of the First Scholar

 (1)

 (2)

 (3)

 Panel for RPAC from outside the parent Department of the guide(s)

 (1)

 (2)

 (3)

-Note: Guide(s) have obtained the cons ent of the faculty before forwarding their names for RPA AC panel.
+Note: Guide(s) have obtained the conse ent of the faculty before forwarding their names for RPA AC panel.

 Signature(s) of Research Guide(s)

-[Forwarding by the DRPC] The BRAC Bened is being forwarded to Deer(A)
+[Forwarding by the DRPC]

 The RPAC Panel is being forwarded to Dean(A)

 Secretary-DRPC Date Chairman-DRPC

-- [Verification of Records]
+[Verification of Records]

-The Re ecords were verified and found to be in order.
+The Re cords were verified and found to be in order.

 Supdt.
 (Academic Section) Asst.
 Registrar (Academic) DR (Academic)

 [Approval]

 Dean (Academic)